(Dir. Djibril Diop Mambéty, Senegal, 1973)

 Though Mory’s indecision is entirely unspoken, the film is rife with a visualization of the young man’s inner turmoil.
 Mambéty includes many shots of rural Senegalese life and at least one crucial memory of Mory’s that ties him superficially to the skull on his bike and more deeply to his homeland that he’s reluctant to abandon.
 Then, perhaps more overtly, Mambéty cleverly courts the romanticized version of France that Mory buys into with the repetition of a snippet of Josephine Baker’s song “Paris, Paris.”
 The line “Paris, Paris, Paris / You’re a kind of paradise on Earth” is repeated throughout and becomes almost a leitmotif of the pair’s dreams of a new life in France.
 This brilliant juxtaposition of European sophisti-pop with images of rugged and vibrant Senegalese life is just one of the many instances of Mambéty’s visualization of his post-colonial nation’s grappling with an imported modernity.

 Undoubtedly, Touki Bouki stands as a highly accomplished work of art; one of those rare films where the eye-catching aesthetic perfectly matches its themes and narrative.
-Throughout, Mambéty consistently subverts viewer expectations – one of the film’s few white characters is also its inexplicable loose cannon, one of the film’s major peripheral characters is gay, and Mambéty provides no narrative explanation for this progressively casual depiction, and one of the film’s most insignificant characters is granted a short scene featuring the sole use of voiceover narration as a window to his seemingly trivial thoughts.
+Throughout, Mambéty consistently subverts viewer expectations – one of the film’s few white characters is also its inexplicable loose cannon, and one of the film’s most insignificant characters is granted a short scene featuring the sole use of voiceover narration as a window to his seemingly trivial thoughts.
 Each of these is masterfully executed in its own right, but one such scene is worth commenting on further.

 Early on in the film Anta is given false information regarding Mory’s tumble over a cliff, and as she scurries down the steep precipice – in a series of shots Mambéty already includes even earlier in the film free of context – she abruptly comes to a stop.
 She is facing the camera, but her expression is difficult to read as she undresses and dips below the frame.
 Has she jumped into the ocean having spotted Mory?
 It’s unclear at first, but when Mambéty cuts to a few shots of waves breaking on the rocks below, we can hear what either sounds like moaning or stifled sobbing.
 He then cuts to Anta’s hand gripping an ornament on the back of Mory’s motorbike – the first indication that she must be somewhere near him.
 But, it’s only when the sound of her voice intensifies coupled with the image of her grip loosening and when Mambéty immediately cuts to an enormous wave crashing on the rocks that we are certain she and Mory are having sex.
 This perfectly cued juxtaposition of a hand falling limp and the subsequent rush of water is one unsubtle visual metaphor for climaxing, but it’s also likely one of the most audacious depictions of sex on film.
 Mambéty refuses to fetishize the act of sex by keeping his camera off the pair and misdirecting his audience until the very last second.
 The moment, then, is unexpectedly sensual, but not overtly erotic.
 As one commentator suggested, perhaps this was Mambéty’s own subversion of the sexualized African myth many a Westerner believed at this time.
 Either way, it’s easily one of the film’s best scenes.